IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 - Closet: knocked down pile of bricks exposes staircase to L2 Atrium Destroyed recording studio
 - Medium size room, bisected by a wall with a large glass window.
 Glass window has been shattered, shards flung outward + embedded in the wall.
 Outer room has some strange machinery - a bank of dials + buttons stands against the dividing wall, totally fried.
 Inner room blackened + disintegrating - punctured, rubble collapsing in from ground floor, bottom of this room fallen thru.
 Through the gaps in rubble, can barely see dark stone corridors of a lower layer.
-- 2 ritual magics happened here - an old one (traces written in common), a recent one (traces written in elvish)
+- 2 ritual magics happened here - an old one, a recent one
-	- old blood, candles, drawn runes
+	- Recording equipment, mics are completely fried - powerful bardic magic
+	- Recent magic: a large magic circle centered on the crater, elvish text.
+One side of the circle is smeared, like something dragged or crawled out from the center
+	- Fragments of desiccated organic material (hair, tooth)
 	- where the Butcher tried to record his song, collapsing the whole building + where Leana resurrected
-- Rubble + ash is positioned so that there is a clear spot where something once laid (butcher's body) - stuff has been pushed aside, the thing dragged or crawled out.
-A separate act of necromancy happened here.
-- Treasure: Rehearser's Ring, fell off the Butcher's hand when he climbed out
 - Could climb down rubble to L2 Yu's room
 #### Level 2 - The Butcher's Lair
 Atrium
-- If patrol was alerted, 4 cultists attack here (from each doorway?), one more posted at studio stairs down?
-	- or combine into another encounter so it's not too much? command the skeletons?
+- Cold air, darkness, faint sound of dripping water.
+Bit of a breeze across your face.
+Musty scent with a faint undertone of something organic, rotting.
 - Staircase down from rehearsal hall
 - Doorways to butcher's studio, dance studio
 Dance studio
 - A room with high arched ceiling made of stone.
 More recently installed polished wooden floors, mirrored walls on 2 sides with mounted handrails.
-As you enter, a chain of runes glows at the edges of the mirrors, and their surfaces ripple like water.
+As you enter, a chain of runes glows at the edges of the mirrors, and their surfaces ripple like water. (ghouls appear out of the mirror)
 - Attacks and creatures can move thru mirrors to reappear on other side
-- ==mechanics - do cool stuff with the mirrors, give the ghouls dance based abilities?==
-- Dance ghouls
+- Dance ghouls: "and a 1, and a 2, and a 1-2-3-4 - let's groove!"
 	- Were killed by the Butcher like the other undead, and recently bound into his service.
 Need to prevent intruders from entering.
-	- high mobility, cast kinetic jaunt
 	- Glenda: halfling young woman, the leader.
 Disco.
 Rainbow leg warmers, little fluffy drop shoulder cardigan sweater.
 Skin on face decomposed, exposing teeth.
 	- Andrei: Drow male.
 Tap dance.
 Skin tight white tanktop, black tights, glossy patent leather shoes.
 	- Malachite: Green dragonborn.
 Breakdance.
 Floppy beanie hat, cool sneakers.
 	- Suella: Human woman.
 Ballet.
 Tutu, ballet flats.
-	- "and a 1, and a 2, and a 1-2-3-4 - let's groove!"
-- Mirrors disappear when the ghouls die, expose another ghost ward fragment
+- Mirrors disappear when the ghouls die, expose another ghost ward(1) fragment
 - Doorways back to atrium, to Yu's room
 Yu's Room
 - Another low ceilinged, stone hewn room.
 Emptied burial niches.
 - stepping on the right flagstones- multicolored stones, do a dance. maybe make this good for the str/dex ppl? the original puzzle was broken from its function
 - curse them to speak in rhymes - the mute and the blind?
 - Songster's Absinthe - used by singers, gives the benefits of a full rest (check how low they are on hp).
 One dose for everyone
-- Another ghost ward fragment
+- Another ghost ward(2) fragment
 - Yu is hanging around here - has been alternatively posing as a cultist or some monster scaring the cultists. challenge the PCs to get the reward?
 	- ask them abt their employer - she used to know vasilev
 	- tell me a story, true or false
 The Butcher's Studio
 - Small stone cellar.
 Overflowing piles of old yellow parchment, scrawled with musical notation.
 Pile of rotting rags in the corner (a cot).
 Wood carvers and planers (luthier's tools), scraps of ebony wood, tweezers and scalpels, bone saw.
 Some human remains (fragment of a orbital rim, fingers + toes).
-- Once anyone steps inside: roll initiative. white and ebony instruments start playing an unearthly tune that makes you feel like your soul is being yanked out of body
+- Once anyone steps inside: roll initiative. white and ebony instruments start playing an unearthly tune that makes you feel like your soul is being yanked out of body.
+Door locks?
 	- deal 1d4 continuous damage until stopped
 	- violin strung w human hair, lute with body made of skull, flute made of thigh bone, xylophone made of rib cage
 	- silence them, destroy instruments, comfort the souls (return bones to the corpses)
 - Desiccated corpses: mummified with tufts of missing hair, skeleton w/o rib cage, body w/o head, body w/o leg
-- Near entrance: etched runes (musical notation) that have been erased/covered up with some other dark putrefied liquid (runes of a different sort crawling over the wall)
+- Ghost ward(3) near entrance: etched runes (musical notation) that have been erased/covered up with some other dark putrefied liquid (runes of a different sort crawling over the wall)
 	- Ghost wards were created more recently than the stone of the catacombs itself, and they were destroyed even more recently
 	- Bards building the ISEC tried to sanctify the catacombs and install ghost wards - prevent dead from rising, prevent them from moving around (and coming into the school buildings)
 	- Magic that destroyed the wards is diff from the bardic craft in the rest of the room - it's wizardly necromantic magic
-- Healing potion within the stuff
+- Treasure: Rehearser's Ring
 - Stairs down to L3 Labyrinth
 #### Level 3 - The Deep Catacombs
 Labyrinth
 - narrow stone corridors, dripping water, emptied burial niches.
 From the distance, high mournful singing.
-- Singing ghosts in a labyrinth (reduced threat ghosts)
+- Singing ghosts in a labyrinth (~4 reduced threat ghosts)
-- Shortcut exit: rusted portcullis, glimpse another ghost ward fragment on the opposing wall
+- Shortcut exit: rusted portcullis, glimpse another ghost ward(4) fragment on the opposing wall
 	- Piece together melody, performance dc 15 to prevent ghosts from entering area
 	- Portcullis AC, HP, dmg threshold
-- Primary exit: partially-functional ghost ward locks the ghosts out.
+- Primary exit: partially-functional ghost ward(4) locks the ghosts out.
 Goes to next room
 - map: double scale on owlbear
 - periodically hear the butcher singing/shredding?
 [Dance of Doors](https://www.reddit.com/r/DnDBehindTheScreen/comments/8buda2/the_dance_of_doors_puzzleriddle_for_an_upcoming/) puzzle